 It is worth noting that aluminum absorption problems are relevant only when using uncoated aluminum.

-Cleaning And Maintaining Your Coffee Maker
+3. Clean And Maintain Your Coffee Maker

 Proper cleaning and maintenance of your coffee maker are very important and even more so when you’re using a drip coffee maker or similar machine.